ncatlab/nlab-content/pages/3999.md

 The following is a list of properties of and pertaining to sequentially compact spaces.

-1. Every [[compact space]] is sequentially compact.
-The converse is true if the space has a countable base at each point.
-2. In particular, for a metric space, the notions of sequential compactness and compactness coincide.
+2. For a [[metric space]], the notions of sequential compactness and compactness coincide.
 3. A topological space $X$ is sequentially compact if and only if $\mathbb{R} \times X$ has the _tube property_.
 That is, that a neighbourhood of $\{0\} \times X$ necessarily contains a subset of the form $(-\epsilon, \epsilon) \times X$.